Our hire period is for up to 7 days. If you need the bin longer there is a small daily hire charge.

-Municipalities have different rules about placing skips in the public area.
-Some prohibit placement on either the road or nature strip, others require that the customer obtain a permit at a cost, some maintain a list of approved skip companies who may place a skip on public land.
-If you need to put the skip outside your property, please call to discuss with one of our consultants
+Municipalities have different rules about placing skips in public areas.
+Some prohibit placement on either the road or nature strip, others require that the customer obtain a permit at a cost, and some maintain a list of approved skip companies who may place a skip on public land.
+If you need to put the skip outside your property, please call to discuss it with one of our consultants.

-If the skip cannot be delivered for any reason, other than the fault of Access Waste, our local supplier, or the driver, the customer will be liable for any callout fees incurred and will be entitled to either a refund of the balance, or for the balance to be credited towards the hire of a different skip
+If the skip cannot be delivered for any reason, other than the fault of Access Waste Management, our local supplier, or the driver, the customer will be liable for any callout fees incurred and will be entitled to either a refund of the balance or for the balance to be credited towards the hire of a different skip

 Asbestos MUST NOT be put in any skip rented from Access Waste without prior written arrangement.